 In Part II, you'll learn how to do a beautiful blanket stitch and finish the mat!
 Buckle up and let's get this show on the road!

-DIY Quilted Play Mat Part 2 of 3: Finishing the Mat
+DIY Quilted Play Mat Part 2: Finishing the Mat

 In this three-part tutorial, you'll learn everything you need to know to make a DIY quilted play mat.